-A native of Griffin, Ga., he is the son of the Rev. and Mrs. M.E.
+A native of Griffin, Ga., he was the son of the Rev. and Mrs. M.E.
 Cook.
 He received a A.B. degree from Morehouse College and M.A. and Ph.D. degrees from The Ohio State University.
-He has taught at Southern University, Atlanta University, the University of Illinois, UCLA and Duke University, where in 1966, he became the first African-American to hold a regular and/or tenured faculty appointment at a predominantly white southern college or university.
+He taught at Southern University, Atlanta University, the University of Illinois, UCLA and Duke University, where in 1966, he became the first African-American to hold a regular and/or tenured faculty appointment at a predominantly white southern college or university.
 He served 22 and a half years as president of Dillard University in New Orleans, La.
 Upon his retirement in 1997, the Dillard board of trustees elected Dr. Cook President Emeritus.
 While at Dillard, Dr. Cook established a National Center for Black-Jewish Relations, the only one of its kind.

-In 1997, Duke University, where he is a Trustee Emeritus, established the Samuel DuBois Cook Society, and in 2006, Duke established a new postdoctoral fellowship in his honor in its Center for the Study of Race, Ethnicity and Gender in the Social Sciences.
+In 1997, Duke University, where he was a Trustee Emeritus, established the Samuel DuBois Cook Society, and in 2006, Duke established a new postdoctoral fellowship in his honor in its Center for the Study of Race, Ethnicity and Gender in the Social Sciences.
 The Ohio State University has established the Samuel DuBois Cook Summer Academy and the Samuel DuBois Cook graduate fellowship in Political Science.

 On May 29, 2017, Dr. Cook died at his home in Atlanta.
 He is survived by his wife of over 50 years, Mrs. Sylvia F. Cook, their children Samuel DuBois Cook Jr. and Karen J. Cook, and Samuel DuBois Cook Jr.’s two children with his wife Nicole Peoples Cook, Alexandra Renee Cook and Samuel DuBois Cook III.